agentio/serviceinfrastructure/content/docs/serviceinfrastructure/servicemanagement.md

 ]
 ```

 `jq` is pretty handy and worth getting to know (start [here](https://jqlang.github.io/jq/)).
 We can use `jq` to pull specific values from a JSON response.
-Here we'll use it to get the service name and set it to a variable.
+Here we'll use `jq` to get the name of the first service and set it to a variable.

 ```
 $ SERVICE=$(q service-management list-services bobadojo  | jq .[0].serviceName -r)